Skip to main content

 • On GCP, the backend service timeout is set to 600 seconds by default.
 If the service doesn't respond to the request after this duration, the connection will be terminated and the client will receive a 408 (Request Timeout) response code.

-These configurations are not currently exposed as service configurations.
-If you encounter an issue and would like to change them for your services, please reach out to Anyscale support.
+These configurations are not exposed as service configurations.
+If you encounter an issue and would like to change them for your services, contact Anyscale support.

 Load shedding